notimewaste/blog/about/index.md

 ###Mission
-Enabling developers and product companies deliver quality in their software faster, continuously and on scale to make the world an awesome place.
+Enabling developers to deliver quality in their software faster, reliable and on scale to make the world of software a transparent place.

 ###Passion
 * Loves writing blogs,reviews,**humour** and mobile game apps.
 * Full stack programmer,open source fan and contributor.

 ###Profession
-* Lead Quality Analyst at Upgrad.com.
+* Lead Quality Analyst
-* Focused on test automation,mobile and continuous delivery currently.
+* Focused on test automation, mobile and continuous delivery currently.